Seal of Biliteracy

 Who Awards the Seal?

-States, districts, and public and private schools can award the Seal of Biliteracy to students.
-Californians Together originally designed the award for states and school districts to give to students, but individual schools and school programs can also implement it.
+States, districts, and public and private schools can award the Seal of Biliteracy to students who demonstrate proficiency in English and at least one other language.
+Californians Together originally designed the award for states and school districts to give to students, but individual schools and programs can also implement it.

 County offices can invite individual school districts or schools to implement the Seal of Biliteracy.
 However, schools and districts create an application process, engage students in the process, and certify students when they meet the requirements for the Seal.
-Schools organize the courses and materials to support students learning second languages, and they administer tests to measure language proficiency and grant the biliteracy seal to students that demonstrate established minimum proficiency levels.
+Schools organize the courses and materials to support student learning of second languages, and they administer tests to measure language proficiency and grant the biliteracy seal to students who demonstrate established minimum proficiency levels.

 Seal of Biliteracy Requirements